Soil and Fertility

 Fertility

 Onions require timely applications of nutrients to achieve maximum plant development and yield.
 Onion roots are mostly confined to the top 18 inches of soil, which can make supplying nutrients to the crop difficult.
 A soil test in the fall, while forming the seedbed, is the most accurate way to address fertilizer requirements.
-Soil test results, field experience, and knowledge of specific crop requirements can help to determine the nutrients needed and the rate of application.
+Soil test results, field experience, and knowledge of specific crop requirements can help to determine the nutrients needed and application rates.
 Select fertilizer type and rate to insure that all important nutrient levels are adequate for high productivity.
 Optimum fertilization is essential for top quality onions and yields.

 Nitrogen is one of the most important nutrients for onion plant growth and development.
 A typical onion crop will use about 150-200 pounds of actual nitrogen per acre during the growing season, with a majority of the nitrogen taken up after the plant has started to bulb.
 Side-dress with nitrogen by applying low amounts to avoid burning the plants.
 It is critical to avoid late (after mid-July) and heavy applications of nitrogen after bulb initiation as it will encourage late maturity and large necks that are difficult to cure.
 Excess nitrogen in the bulb at harvest will result in soft onion bulbs and poor storage quality.